wilsonliaows/docs/connectors/xero.md

 ### Manual Journal ID
 **Manual journal ID** is an unique identifier for each manual journal in Xero.

-You can make use of the output datapill from the following actions to obtain **manual journal ID**, depending on your workflow:
+You can make use of the output datapill from the following actions to obtain **Manual journal ID**, depending on your workflow:
 1. **Create manual journal**
 2. **Search manual journal**
 3. **Update manual journal**